idcrook/tweeker_raytracer/README.md

 1. Install conan: https://docs.conan.io/en/latest/installation.html
 2. Clone this repo
-3. Install dependencies (See respective README)
+3. Install dependencies using conan or
 	-	Generate dependency package cmake includes (via `conan`\)
 	-	Use CMake to generate Makefiles
 	-	Use cmake to compile/build project sources and libs